 Parent page: PCB Panels

-To display the PCB 3D Movie Editor panel, click the button at the bottom-right of Altium Designer when the PCB Editor is active.
+To display the PCB 3D Movie Editor panel, click the Panels button at the bottom-right of the workspace when the PCB Editor is active and in 3D mode.
 From the pop-up menu, select the PCB 3D Movie Editor entry.
-Alternatively, you can access the panel through the View » Workspace Panels » PCB » PCB 3D Movie Editor sub-menu.
+Alternatively, you can access the panel through the View » Panels » PCB 3D Movie Editor command.

-New movies are created and the title defined at the top of the panel.
-To create a new 3D movie, click the button, or use the corresponding command from the right-click context menu for the region.
+New movies are created and the title is defined at the top of the panel.
+To create a new 3D movie, either click the drop-down of the 3D Movie button then select New, click the New button, or use the New command from the right-click context menu for the region.
 A new entry for the movie will be added to the region, initially entitled

 PCB 3D Video.
 The entry will be selected, ready for you to type in a meaningful title.